christung16/terraform-mso-aci/README.md

 ## Use Case Description

+Update 20210614: Rearrange the use case into the example folders.
+Add ospf-to-ext-router using L3out.
+Rearrange 4 examples into the example folders:
+   i.   simple 2-tier applications ii.  simple 3-tier applications iii. one-arm-firewall iv.  ospf to external router

 Update 20210607: Add One-arm-firewall using Service Graph and PBR including physical port configuration.

 In this repository, it shows more than 40 ACI/MSO resources: